WittrupLab/CytosolQuant/README.md

 code/QuantilePlots/plotReleaseSortedeGFP.m

-Plots eGFP responses for quintiles of cells treated with siGFP-1 and with quantification R2>0.3
+Plots eGFP responses for quartiles of cells treated with siGFP-1 and with quantification R2>0.75

 code/eGFP/ploteGFPmeans.m